 With regard to the timing of our audit, here is some general information.
-Our final financial fieldwork is scheduled during the spring to best coincide with your readiness and report deadlines.
-After fieldwork, we wrap up our financial audit procedures at our office and issue drafts of our report for your review.
+If necessary, we may do preliminary financial audit work during the months of October-December, and sometimes early January.
+Our final fieldwork is scheduled during the spring to best coincide with your readiness and report deadlines.
+After fieldwork, we wrap up our audit procedures at our office and may issue drafts of our report for your review.
 Final copies of our report and other communications are issued after approval by your staff.
 This is typically 6-12 weeks after final fieldwork, but may vary depending on a number of factors.
-We typically perform the single audit fieldwork for transit related grants concurrently with the financial audit.
-The single audit reporting is combined with the City wide report and is issued by September 30th.